Luix-Sparta/tech258_cicd/cicd.md

 Get code from main branch and push it to production, then deploy (SSh into prod to test)

+Description: building CD if tests passed & collecting new code from main branch to push to production on ec2

 **Plan:**
 Main Code tested, copy the app code over to production (an EC2 instance)